abg/dbsake/docs/commands/sandbox.rst

 .. versionadded:: 1.0.4

+.. versionchanged:: 2.0.0
+   ``--table="mysql.*"`` is included by default in the list of table options regardless of other :option:`sandbox --table` optons.
+Tables in the mysql schema can be excluded by using the :option:`sandbox --exclude-table` option.

 .. option:: -T, --exclude-table <glob>

    Specify a glob pattern to filter elements from the --data-source option.
 If